 How to Store Leftovers

-Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stovetop, adding a splash of water or coconut milk if needed.
+Store in an airtight container in the fridge for up to 3 days.
+Reheat on the stovetop over low heat, adding a splash of water or coconut milk if the sauce has thickened.
+The squash will continue to soften as it sits, which is honestly not a bad thing.

 Equipment